-Bellingham farmer to pay after waste flowed into creek, killed fish
+Feds: Bellingham farm’s waste flowed into creek, killed fish

-BELLINGHAM — A Bellingham farmer has agreed to pay $6,750 to settle a federal complaint that he discharged animal waste into a restored creek, killing about 300 fish — including threatened steelhead.
+BELLINGHAM, Wash.
+(AP) — A Bellingham farmer has agreed to pay $6,750 to settle a federal complaint that he discharged animal waste into a restored creek, killing about 300 fish — including threatened steelhead.

 NOAA Fisheries said Tuesday that Harold Carbee discharged waste into Anderson Creek during a period of at least 12 hours in May 2018.
 A local resident noticed the discharge and called authorities.
+A NOAA spokesman says the discharge happened because of equipment failure and heavy rains.

 About $9 million has been spent in restoration funding for Anderson Creek, for two new bridge crossings that improve passage for threatened Puget Sound steelhead.
-The creek flows into the Nooksack River, a drinking-water source for the city of Lynden.
+The creek flows into the Nooksack River, a drinking water source for the city of Lynden.

 The investigation found at least 300 dead fish, including 89 threatened steelhead smolts, coho salmon and other species.